rust-lang-ua/rustcamp/3_ecosystem/README.md

 Chapter 3: Common ecosystem
 ========================

-These tasks describe common crates and tools in 📚 [Rust] ecosystem required for application and library development.
+These tasks describe common crates and tools in 📚 [Rust]⏱0.25h ecosystem required for application and library development.

 > ❗️Before completing this task you should complete all its sub-tasks.

 After doing them you should be able to answer the following questions:
-1. What testing capabilities does 📚 [Rust] offer and when should I use them?
-Why should I follow 📰 [BDD] style?
+1. What testing capabilities does 📚 [Rust]⏱0.25h offer and when should I use them?
+Why should I follow 📰 [BDD]⏱0.25h style?
 2. What are macros?
 How do they differ?
 What benefits does their usage give?
 When should I write one?
-3. How to work with date and time in 📚 [Rust]?
+3. How to work with date and time in 📚 [Rust]⏱0.25h?
 How should I store time?
 How should I return it to other applications?
-4. How are regular expressions used in 📚 [Rust]?
+4. How are regular expressions used in 📚 [Rust]⏱0.25h?
 When are they not enough?
-How can I write a custom parser in 📚 [Rust]?
+How can I write a custom parser in 📚 [Rust]⏱0.25h?
-5. How do iterator and collection compare and differ in 📚 [Rust]?
+5. How do iterator and collection compare and differ in 📚 [Rust]⏱0.25h?
 What is the purpose of immutable collections?
 Why should I care about using concurrent collections?
-6. What should I use for serialization in 📚 [Rust]?
+6. What should I use for serialization in 📚 [Rust]⏱0.25h?
 Why this is good or bad?
-7. How can I generate randomness in 📚 [Rust]?
+7. How can I generate randomness in 📚 [Rust]⏱0.25h?
 Which guarantees of random generator should I choose and when?
-8. What should I use for password hashing in 📚 [Rust]?
-How can I encrypt a message with 📚 [Rust]?
+8. What should I use for password hashing in 📚 [Rust]⏱0.25h?
+How can I encrypt a message with 📚 [Rust]⏱0.25h?
 How should I compare secret values and why?
-9. How logging is organized in 📚 [Rust] ecosystem?
+9. How logging is organized in 📚 [Rust]⏱0.25h ecosystem?
 Why should I care about structured logging?
-10. What should I use for building 📰 [CLI] interface in 📚 [Rust]?
+10. What should I use for building 📰 [CLI]⏱1.5h interface in 📚 [Rust]⏱0.25h?
 How can I organize a configuration for my application and why?
-11. Why multithreading is required for 📚 [Rust] programs and what problems does it solve?
+11. Why multithreading is required for 📚 [Rust]⏱0.25h programs and what problems does it solve?
 How threads concurrency differs with parallelism?
-How can I parallelize code in 📚 [Rust]?
+How can I parallelize code in 📚 [Rust]⏱0.25h?
 12. What is asynchronicity and what problems does it solve?
 How is it compared to threads concurrency?
-What is 📚 [Rust] solution for asynchronicity and why it has such design?
+What is 📚 [Rust]⏱0.25h solution for asynchronicity and why it has such design?
 13. What are actors?
 When are they useful?